(Image above is me on the right with Dr. Tilo Kunath in his lab in Edinburgh staring at induced pluripotent stem cells)

 To the internet I went where I found people all over the world working diligently to fix what was ailing me – patients and physicians and researchers in seemingly every corner of the world, each with their own story to tell and advice to give.
 And with email addresses to boot!
 So I began reaching out to people, telling my story, and asking them if they would tell me theirs.

 The disease itself continues to suck, but I do have it to thank for everything I’ve learned since being diagnosed.
 The information age and this disease has enabled me to get my foot in the door into places I would otherwise never have been, and connected me to people changing the world.
 It has also given me the chance to observe science in action as it pushes forward a frontier of knowledge.
-Science is an imperfect process, largely because it is a product of our own imperfections, but it is responsible for bringing light to our rock in space and giving us the knowledge and tools needed to try and make sense of reality and of ourselves.
-The study of the human brain, and what goes wrong with it, is our most challenging frontier, I find myself oddly grateful to have been given front row seats in our collective journey to tackle the most difficult puzzle we have ever faced.
+Science is an imperfect process, but it is responsible for bringing light to our rock in space and giving us the knowledge and tools needed to try and make sense of reality and of ourselves.
+The study of the human brain, and what goes wrong with it, is our greatest and most challenging frontier, I find myself oddly grateful to have been given front row seats in our collective journey to tackle the most difficult puzzle we have ever faced.

 – Benjamin Stecher